Christiansburg, Virginia: Arts and culture

 New River Valley Mall was renamed Uptown Christiansburg in 2020.
 A branch of the New River Community College is located there.
-There are two movie theaters in Christiansburg, including Starlite Drive-In, a drive-in theater.
+There is one movie theater in Christiansburg.
+The town used to have a drive in movie theater, which was demolished in 2025.

 Parks and recreation

 Christiansburg maintains public parks, an aquatic center, a recreation center, and the Huckleberry Trail.
 The recreation center offers bike rentals, basketball courts, a track, racquetball courts, and multi-purpose rooms.